pjmawuli/phamarcy-management-system/README.md

 ## Overview

 This project is a Pharmacy Management System developed for the DCIT308: Data Structures and Algorithms 2 class at the University of Ghana.
-The system allows pharmacists to manage drugs, view purchase history, and manage suppliers using Java, JavaFX for the user interface, and MySQL for the backend database.
+The system allows pharmacists to manage drugs, view purchase history, and manage suppliers using Java, JavaFX for the user interface, and POSTGRES for the backend database.

 ## Features